-Test generation: Generating appropriate tests for applications is challenging and has been explored extensively in the contexts of software testing (e.g., [22]) and database testing (e.g., [19, 20, 25]).
+Test generation: Generating appropriate tests for applications is challenging and has been explored extensively in the contexts of software testing (e.g., [22]) and database testing (e.g., [19, 20, 26]).
 Continuous data testing can rely on human-written tests, or tests generated by an automated tool or by a hybrid approach.
 For example, our prototype implementation uses human-written and template-generated query inputs, and generates query outputs by running the query on the unchanged database, thus creating regression tests.
 Critically, since tests are application dependent, they should be guided by the database queries and capture the data semantics.
 Continuous data testing can directly benefit from complementary, future advances on automated data test generation.

-When to test: A naïve continuous data testing implementation can execute tests continuously, ignoring concurrent database activity and without targeting idle cycles.
-While reducing the time before a user or administrator discovers a behavioral change caused by an update, this approach does not minimize the notification delay because the test executions are not prioritized based on the updates.
+When to test: While executing tests continuously, ignoring concurrent database activity and without targeting idle cycles, reduces the time before a user or administrator discovers a behavioral change caused by an update, it does not minimize the notification delay because the test executions are not prioritized based on the updates.
 Still, our prototype continuous data testing implementation showed this approach experienced only a 16-29% overhead (depending on the query workload) in database interactions.
-While reducing this overhead is important, this presents a reasonable starting point for such a naïve approach.
+While reducing this overhead is important, this presents a reasonable starting point.

 A more efficient continuous data testing implementation executes tests only when data updates occur.
-Our prototype uses database triggers to accomplish this by performing static analysis on the test queries to decide which triggers to add to which tables in the database to trigger continuous data testing execution.
-Our preliminary experiments with this approach show a 7% improvement in the overhead compared to the naïve implementation.
-However, both the static analysis and incorporating more intricate database functionality remain challenges in future work.
+Our prototype uses database triggers to accomplish this by performing static analysis on the test queries to decide which triggers to add to which tables to trigger continuous data testing execution.
+Our preliminary experiments with this approach show a 7% improvement in the overhead.
+However, both the static analysis and incorporating more intricate database functionality remain future work.
 For example, in some scenarios, query results may change without data updates, e.g., when a new clustered index is added to a database.